lukacsarpad/lukacsarpad.github.io/notes/README.md

 * [Classical field theory](clfields.pdf): Notations, signatures, explicit expressions for conserved quantities in classical field theory.
 * [Complex scalar fields](compscal.pdf): Some notes on the didactics of variational problems with complex fields.
 * [Notations for Laguerre polynomials and functions](laguerre.pdf)

+## Sources, etc.

+For the LaTeX sources of the pdf files and supplementary material (e.g., computer algebra or numerical code) see [https://github.com/lukacsarpad/notes-and-solutions](my github repository).

+## License

+These files are licensed under [CC BY-NC-ND](https://creativecommons.org/share-your-work/cclicenses/).
+In short, you are free to use and redistribute them in original form without making profit and have to give credit.

+## Feedback

+Should you find mistakes please do open an issue through Github or contact me in e-mail.
+Comments, recommendations for extension also welcome.